robertpiosik/CodeWebChat/README.md

 ⭐️ **The workflow**

-Select folders and files for context, enter prompt, pick edit format and send message via...
+Select relevant folders and files for context, enter prompt, pick edit format and send message via...

 - new chat—to continue in the connected browser
 - API call—to stay in the editor